frederic-perez/AmE-dictionary/data/dictionary.md

 __yank__ _v_ :two::hammer: _Investors have yanked $39.1 billion from traditional domestic stock mutual funds this year._
 __yap<sup>1</sup>__ _v_ :three::hammer: (yapping) _The dog was yapping._ _Podcast hosts can’t stop yapping about sweat-whisking underwear._
 __yap<sup>2</sup>__ _n_ _slang_ :two: Mouth.
+__Yarborough__ _n_ (yarborough) A hand in bridge or whist in which no card is higher than a nine.
+After Charles Anderson Worsley, 2nd Earl of Yarborough (1809-1897), who is said to have bet 1000 to 1 against the occurrence of such a hand.
+The actual odds are 1827 to 1.
 __yardage__
 __yardstick__ _n_ :four: __1__ A ruler or tape that is three feet long. __2__ A measure or standard used for comparison. _On what kind of yardstick is he basing his judgment?_ _Colleges need some standard yardstick._
 __yarmulke__ _n_ (yarmelke) A skullcap worn by Jewish men and boys, especially those adhering to Orthodox or Conservative Judaism.
 Also called kippah.